HwWobbe/hello-world/README.md

 <h3> Current (GIT noviceUser ) issues ... </h3>

-* craft an effective BUILD process
+- craft an effective BUILD process
+  - based of AiTechs
 * convert to MAIN from MASTER
 * * PRs may be used to pull content out of this repo
 * extend project objective(s)